blasagna/morse/legacy-python/README.md

 # morse
+This is a legacy implementation of the morse decoder in Python.

 Morse code typing using separate inputs for dot and dash

 One of the difficulties in learning and using Morse code is that there are several timing specifications: dot duration, dash duration, and pause durations between elements, characters, and words.
 Using two distinct inputs for dot and dash decreases the number of timing specifications and makes it easier to learn and use Morse code for text entry.